 MRU raises awareness with red dress displays

-On the days leading up to Sunday, May 5, National Red Dress Day, Mount Royal University will display red dresses around campus to raise awareness and provide solidarity around the lives of murdered and missing Indigenous women, girls and gender-diverse people.
+On Monday, May 5, National Red Dress Day, Mount Royal University is displaying red dresses around campus to raise awareness and provide solidarity around the lives of murdered and missing Indigenous women, girls and gender-diverse people.

-Inspired by Métis artist Jaime Black's REDress Project, students, faculty and staff are encouraged to wear red to support and honor the families of missing and murdered Indigenous women and girls across Canada.
+Inspired by Métis artist Jaime Black's REDress Project, students, faculty and employees wear red to support and honour the families of missing and murdered Indigenous women and girls across Canada.

 “In support of this movement, the Iniskim Centre smudges and displays a number of red dresses around the MRU campus as a visual reminder of the harms of gender-based violence in our society.
 This presence also speaks to the absence felt by their families and loved ones who are seeking closure and justice.”